Engineers Without Borders (Canada): Relationships with other EWB organizations

 EWB Canada is legally and structurally separate from all other "Engineers Without Borders" organizations, although it assisted in the launch of EWB UK (which uses EWB Canada's lightbulb logo), and has also maintained close relationships with EWB Australia, ISF Spain, ISF Italy, and Engineers for a Sustainable World in the U.S.

 Like the other above-noted EWB/ISF groups, EWB Canada initially did not join the EWB International network, which was started by EWB-USA and includes a separate group in the province of Quebec, Ingénieurs sans frontières Québec.
 The Canadian organization said that while it did attend some of EWB-I's meetings and occasionally collaborated with its member groups, active participation in that network would be difficult since the EWB-I groups did not share a "common strategy and culture" with each other, let alone with EWB Canada.
 In particular, the Canadian group was a strong critic of EWB-USA's focus on short-term development projects run by each chapter, arguing that "locally driven, locally appropriate change is the only sustainable change that will reduce people’s vulnerabilities and thus, reduce the need for short term, humanitarian type projects."

 However, by early 2014, EWB Canada (along with several of the other previously-unaffiliated groups) had become a member of EWB International.

 Governance

 George Roter served as the chief executive officer of the organization from January 2011 to July 2014.
 Previously, Roter was co-CEO along with fellow co-founder Parker Mitchell.
 Boris Martin was CEO from August 2014 to June 2022.
+David Boroto became the CEO in March 2025.